pydoit/doit/doc/developer.rst

 Set task's task-dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Collect all task-dependencies for every task. task-dependencies can come from 3 sources.
+Collect all task-dependencies for every task. task-dependencies can come from:

 #.
 A task generator that return multiple sub-tasks creates a dumb task with no action that depends on all sub-tasks.

 #.
-A task-dependency explicit defined in the 'dependencies' as ":<depends-on-task_name>".
+A task-dependency explicit defined in the 'task_dep' as "<depends-on-task_name>".

+#. result_dep are also implicit task_dep.

 #.
 A file-dependency where the file is also a target from another task.
 If task-B depends on file-TA and file-TA is a target of task-A, task-B depends on task-A. Or task-A is a task-dependency of task-B.